build-on-aws/bedrock-agent-txt2sql/README.md

-# Setup Amazon Bedrock Agent for Text-to-SQL Using Amazon Athena with Streamlit
+# Guidance: Setup Amazon Bedrock Agent for Text-to-SQL Using Amazon Athena with Streamlit

 ## Table of Contents
 1. [Introduction](#introduction)